stefan-1992/phd-thesis-supplementary-material/README.md

-# Supplementary Material for the PhD Thesis
+# Supplementary Material for the PhD Thesis with Title:
-## Title
 Transformer-based Semantic Parsing of Building Regulations: Supporting Regulators in Drafting Machine-Interpretable Rules
 ## Author
 Stefan Martin Fuchs